 "Everyone was running for their lives before I lost consciousness," he told Agence France-Presse (AFP).

-For years the TTP unleashed deadly attacks on urban centers across Pakistan from their bases along the Afghan border, where they provided shelter to an array of global jihadist groups including al-Qaida.
+For years the TTP unleashed deadly attacks on urban centers across Pakistan from their bases along the Afghan border, where they provided shelter to an array of global terrorist groups, including al-Qaida.

 But a massive military offensive launched in 2014 largely destroyed the group's command and control structure, dramatically reducing insurgent violence throughout Pakistan.